Ways to Give

 Engage your employees while giving back

 Road races, bake sales, jeans days, car washes, dance-a-thons … there are unlimited ways to create employee or customer engagement while running a fundraising event.
-Fill out our Event/Food Drive Proposal Form and contact us to talk about ideas for fun ways to reach your desired goals, and we can help you develop the program.
+Fill out our Event/Food Drive Proposal Form, read our Food Drive guide, and contact us to talk about ideas for fun ways to reach your desired goals, and we can help you develop the program.

 Foodlink provides the equivalent of three meals for every dollar donated, so a fundraising campaign or a virtual food drive are highly efficient ways to support our mission.

 Include Foodlink in your match program

 If your organization has a corporate match program for employee giving, we would love to have Foodlink on your list of nonprofits.
 Or, participate in one of our seasonal or direct mail fundraising campaigns as a matching funder and we will highlight your support in our mailings to 15,000-20,000 potential donors across the region.

 Some of these campaigns include: The Summer Meals campaign (June), Hunger Action Month (September), and ROC the Day Campaign (November/December).

 Direct your gift toward one of our innovative programs